Kollam–Tirupati Express

-The Kollam–Tirupati Express is an Express train belonging to South Central Railway zone that runs between Kollam in Kerala and Tirupati in Andhra Pradesh in India.
+The Kollam–Tirupati Express is an Express train belonging to South Coast Railway zone that runs between Kollam in Kerala and Tirupati in Andhra Pradesh in India.
 The service was temporarily operated as special train before converting it as a permanent train on a biweekly basis in August 2023.
 On 12 March 2024, Prime Minister Narendra Modi virtually flagged off the inaugural run of Kollam–Tirupati Express.

 Overview

 The train departs from Tirupati on Tuesdays and Fridays at 2.40 pm.
 It will reach Kollam at 6.20 am the next day, travelling through the Salem-Palakkad-Ernakulam-Kottayam-Tiruvalla route.
 On Wednesdays and Saturdays, the return journey will depart Kollam at 10 am for.
 The next day's scheduled arrival time in Tirupati is 3.20 am.

 Coach composition

 The train has 18 bogies comprising two A/C two-tier, five A/C three-tier, seven sleeper class, two unreserved general coaches and 2 Seating cum Luggage Rakes.
 (Note: The coach composition is subject to change.)